pcnate/server-setup/README.md

 Build the server using the latest version of Debian Linux https://www.debian.org/distrib/netinst

+Be sure to select SSH server.
+No need to select Gnome desktop unless users will be logging into the machine.
+No need to be a print server.
+Anything else can be done after the setup and just makes the setup process take longer.

 Set root password and save it in ITGLUE create user account `setupuser` and use whatever password you want for setting it up